digital-grease/lets_oauth2_proxy/README.md

 This is an attempt to glue the certbot and fail2ban functionality from linuxserver/letsencrypt onto machinedata/oauth2_proxy.

-**If you'd like the nginx server from linuxserver/letsencrypt as well, use the tag "nginx" or build from the dockerfile in the nginx branch.**
+**If you'd like the nginx server from linuxserver/letsencrypt as well, use the tag "nginx" or build from the dockerfile in the nginx branch.
+Nginx is necessary for using multiple subdomains, but not necessary if you'll be routing based on path.**

 I'll add details on config and available parameters at some point, until then, see the original pages for information.